barryclark/jekyll-now/_posts/2015-11-12-Mac-Menubar-Calendars.md

 I was recently in need of a Mac menu bar Calendar App...
 After some digging I came across the ones below.
 Here is a short review of my findings:

 <!--more-->
-I was recently in need of a Mac menu bar Calendar App...
-After some digging I came across the ones below.
-Here is a short review of my findings:

 ### iCultus - Free
 ##### [http://djyde.github.io/iCultus/](http://djyde.github.io/iCultus/)